seqan/seqan3/doc/tutorial/alphabet/index.md

 In SeqAn the alphabets seqan3::dna4 and seqan3::rna4 contain exactly the four respective nucleotides.
 The trailed number in the alphabets' name represents the number of entities the alphabet holds – we denote this number as *alphabet size*.
-For instance, the alphabet seqan3::dna5 contains the additional symbol 'N' to refer to an unknown nucleotide.
+For instance, the alphabet seqan3::dna5 represents five entities as it contains the additional symbol 'N' to refer to an unknown nucleotide.

 <br/>